 Mankato River Ramble, October

-Check out the glorious fall colors of Minnesota by joining a scenic bike ride at Mankato River Ramble.
-Hosted by both Mankato Bike Alliance and Minnesota Bicycle Alliance, River Ramble is a celebration of its award-winning bike trails and community.
+Check out the glorious fall colors of Minnesota by joining a scenic bike ride during the Mankato River Ramble.
+Hosted by both Mankato Bike Alliance and Minnesota Bicycle Alliance, the River Ramble is a celebration of Mankato’s award-winning bike trails and community.
 Cyclists can choose several routes from 12 miles to 50 miles to bike through fall foliage and past local rivers and lakes.
 All of the bike trails have rest stops for food and drinks, live music and more.

 Mankato Marathon, October

-Mankato Marathon is the area’s biggest race of the year and features a 5K, 10K, half marathon, full marathon and KidsK races.
-Sponsored by the Mayo Clinic Health Systems, the event is held to raise funds for local charities.
-Visitors can participate in one of the races (early registration required) or cheering on runners.
-Mankato Marathon is USATF certified, ranking as professional as Boston Marathon.
+Mankato Marathon is the area’s biggest race of the year and features a 5K, 10K, half marathon, full marathon, KidsK races, Toddler Trot and Diaper Dash.
+My Bold Walk is a 0.6-mile walk for people who may not be be able to participate in races because of physical inactivity, chronic disease or disability but are looking to get involved in a supported race.
+Sponsored by Mayo Clinic Health System, the event is held to raise funds for local charities through its Champion Runners and its Charities Program’s registration donations.
+Visitors can participate in one of the races (early registration is encouraged) or cheering on runners.
+Mankato Marathon is USATF certified, ranking it as professional as the Boston Marathon.

 Kiwanis Holiday Lights, November/December

-The biggest Christmas event in Mankato is the Kiwanis Holiday Lights celebration in Sibley Park that attracts thousands of visitors annually.
-Families are invited to drive through the route of holiday lights.
-Other on-site activities include ice skating (rentals available), reindeer encounters, an illusion show with LED lights, Santa visits and more.
+The biggest holiday event in Mankato is the Kiwanis Holiday Lights celebration in Sibley Park that attracts thousands of visitors annually.
+Families are invited to walk or drive through the route of more than one million holiday lights.
+Other on-site activities include ice skating (rentals available), reindeer encounters, an illumination show with LED lights, Santa visits and more.
+More Holiday Fun: Top Reasons to Attend Kiwanis Holiday Lights